Original recipe by Cookingwiththehamster (video)

 1/4 of nori seaweed cut into thin strips

-finely chopped spring onion (only the green part)
+finely chopped spring onion (green part only)

-INGREDIENTS FOR MENTSUYU
+INGREDIENTS FOR THE MENTSUYU

 200 ml water